What is an I-9 Form? HR’s Guide to I-9 Compliance [2023 Update]

 Never miss an important compliance deadline again!

-Check out our compliance guide to learn about more about the I-9 and other HR compliance issues.
+Check out our compliance guide to learn more about the I-9 and other HR compliance issues.

 The I-9 form is used by employers to “verify the identity and employment authorization” of employees in the United States.
 Workers must enter information about their identity and submit documentation that proves and supports their employment eligibility.
 The employee must complete section one of the form, while the employer must fill out sections two and three.
-Click here to review the latest minor updates made to the form and instructions, approved by the Office of Management and Budget on October 21, 2019, with published guidance on January 31, 2022, by the USCIS.
+The USCIS website contains a guide for how to correctly fill out the entire document that you can find here.

 Both employees and employers must fill out the I-9 form after the hiring process has been completed.
 Requirements for employees and employers are as follows: